Category Archives: 5.5 Applications of Exponential and Logarithmic Functions

 Exponential Decay Model

 Since radium has a half life of 1690 years, we know that after 1690 years there will be half of the initial amount of radium left.
 This allows me to establish a relationship between the initial amount and the amount after 1690.
-The amount after 1690 year is half of the initial amount.
-A=1 /2 A _0 when the t=1690.
+The amount after 1690 year is half of the initial amount. when the .

 Substitute these values into the exponential decay formula and solve for k.